haxpor/sdl2-manpage/README.md

 # Uninstallation and Upgrading

-To uninstall the man pages, you can simply remove the original repository clone directory; the created sym-links will die.
+To uninstall the man pages, you can simply remove the original cloned repository's directory; the created sym-links will die.
-As sym-links are used and no actual files are copied into the man-page directory, upgrading is as easy as pulling the latest version of the repository.
+As sym-links are used and no actual files are copied into the man-page directory, upgrading is as easy as pulling the latest version of the repository, then execute `install.sh` script again.

 # Customize Man page's Colors